NitroPoops/NitroPoops/README.md

 is there a tutorial for github

-bruh this laptop is very broken
+bruh this laptop is very broken.

 pear extraordinaire is glitchy.